Bound states in soft quantum layers: The proofs

 \fbox{$1 \mapsto \infty$} The argument above together with Theorem~\ref{Thm.ess.general} demonstrates that there is at least one discrete eigenvalue (below~$E_1$).
 To realise that the same argument actually shows that there is an infinite number (counting multiplicities) of discrete eigenvalues, it is enough to notice that we have constructed a non-compact sequence of trial functions.
 Indeed, $\{\psi_{n,\eps}\}_{n=2}^\infty$ certainly contains an infinite subsequence of functions with mutually disjoint supports. \end{proof}

 Theorem~\ref{Thm.main} from the introduction is a combination of Theorems~\ref{Thm.ess.general} and~\ref{Thm.main.bis} as well as of the observation that the trial function from the proof of Theorem~\ref{Thm.main.bis} ``does not feel'' what happens on any compact subset of~$\Real^3$.
 In fact, the perturbation of~$\Sigma$ can be a conical surface as in~\cite{Egger-Kerner-Pankrashkin_2020}.
 At the same time, the essential spectrum of~$H$ is stable under changes of~$\Sigma$ on a compact set.
+The extra property that $\inf\sigma_\mathrm{ess}(H) = E_1$ in the last part of Theorem~\ref{Thm.main} follows from the general inequality $\inf\sigma_\mathrm{ess}(H) \geq E_1$ and the fact that there is an infinite number of discrete eigenvalues, which can accumulate to the lowest point of the essential spectrum only.